CamillaSpi/Detecting-obstacles-in-railway-environments-in-real-time/README.md

 	- 'rail_marking/': contains all the necessary scripts and also the weights used for semantic segmentation of rail tracks.
 	- 'utils/': contains different scripts useful during analysis.

- - 'Slides': are the presentation slides of the project.
+ - 'Slides.pptx': the presentation slides of the project.
  - 'Demo': is a video demonstrating the operation of the system